RamanSB/CoinFlip/frontend/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-# Frontend

-## Features

-## Restrictions

-## Pages

-## Dependencies

-- Ethers.js:
-    1. Provider: Read only connection to blockchain.
-    2. Signer: Wraps all operations that interact with an account.
-Accounts have a private key associated with them, signers can use this to sign payloads.
-    3.